huggingface/lerobot/examples/7_get_started_with_real_robot.md

 sudo apt-get install v4l2loopback-dkms
 ```
 2. Download [DroidCam](https://droidcam.app) on your phone (available for both iOS and Android).
-3. Install `OBS Studio`.
+3. Install [OBS Studio](https://obsproject.com/).
 Follow the steps based on your operating system.
-For Linux, you can use Flatpak:
+For Linux, you can use [Flatpak](https://flatpak.org/):
 ```python
 flatpak install flathub com.obsproject.Studio
 ```